Performance Planning: Definition, Importance, Objectives & Steps

-This article explains Performance Planning in a practical way.
-After reading it, you will understand the basics of this powerful employee development and stress management tool.
+Performance Planning: this article explains Performance Planning in a practical way.
+It covers what performance planning is, how objectives and performance factors are properly incorporated and which steps should be taken in the process.
+It also touches on basic responsibility, career development and team performance.
+After reading this article, you will understand the basics of this powerful employee development and stress management tool.
+Enjoy reading!

 Performance Planning is a systematic and structured approach used to assess the performance of a team, department or individual employee throughout the year and to see whether the desired goals have been successfully achieved.
 This makes Performance Planning a crucial part of the employees’ career development.

 It can be used and applied in any situation and at any level within organisations.
 In addition to the individual performance management of employees, this approach also focuses on talent management of individuals as well as on the entire organisational development.

 Performance Planning is about providing a clear, structured process to achieve a certain level of performance.
 Performance planning sets targets in advance, which are then used in the final assessment.

 Performance Planning has a chance of succeeding only if the personal goals and/ or department goals of the team are set up in the right way and set up in accordance with the SMART Goals acronym.

 This means that the goals not only have to be specific (entailing what exactly has to be achieved), but also measurable and transparent (including the starting point and the point at which the goal has been achieved).
 This can also be set in a timeline.
 In most cases, targets in performance planning apply for a one-year period.